matterpoll/matterpoll/README.md

 ## Usage

-`/matterpoll "Is MatterPoll great?"` creates a poll with the answer options "Yes" and "No".
-You can also leave out the double quotes and just type `/matterpoll Is MatterPoll great?`.
+`/matterpoll "Is Matterpoll great?"` creates a poll with the answer options "Yes" and "No".
+You can also leave out the double quotes and just type `/matterpoll Is Matterpoll great?`.

-If you want to define all answer options by yourself, type `/matterpoll "Is MatterPoll great?"
+If you want to define all answer options by yourself, type `/matterpoll "Is Matterpoll great?"
 "Of course" "In any case" "Definitely"`- Note that the double quotes are required in this case.